When to visit the vet?

 Prevention

 In surgical procedures, adherence to sterile techniques is crucial to minimize the risk of postoperativePostoperative refers to the time after a surgical operation.
 This phase includes recovery and the management of possible complications after the procedure. infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-The use of prophylactic antibiotics can be useful in certain cases, especially in complex surgeries or in dogs with a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+The use of prophylactic antibiotics may be useful in certain cases, particularly in complex operations or in dogs with a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Regular veterinary examinations and monitoring of the dog’s health can help detect and treat potential problems early before they lead to a serious condition such as osteomyelitis.